jon-gomezz/remote-water-pumping-monitoring/docs/en/architecture.md

 Architecturally, this matters because the design was not built around a single asset.
 It was built around a repeatable station pattern:

-* one local acquisition setup per station
+* One local acquisition setup per station
-* one wireless telemetry path per station
+* One wireless telemetry path per station
-* one centralized monitoring environment for all incoming data
+* One centralized monitoring environment for all incoming data

 This repeatability is one of the strongest portfolio aspects of the project because it shows that the architecture can be replicated instead of remaining tied to a single isolated installation.